Local Evidence for Health Services Planning Through a Rural Lens

-Please answer a few questions at the link below to share your healthcare priorities with us and help us address the issues that matter most to you and your community.
+Please answer a few questions at the link below to share your health care priorities with us and help us to address the issues that are most important to you and your community.

 Who are we?

 Share Your Priorities.
-You can share your community’s priorities for rural health services in British Columbia with the Rural Evidence Review Team at any time and in two ways:
+You can share your community’s priorities for rural health care in British Columbia with our team at any time and in two ways:

 Christine Carthew, Project Coordinator